 Vanderbilt Hall, 42nd Street and Park Avenue

-November 18-December 24: Monday-Saturday 10am-8pm, Sunday 11am-7pm; closed Thanksgiving and closes at 6pm on Christmas Eve
+November 17-December 24: Monday-Saturday 10am-8pm, Sunday 11am-7pm; closed Thanksgiving and closes at 6pm on Christmas Eve

 Browse vendors selling unusual handmade and one-of-a-kind items inside the terminal.
-Great vendors for kids' gifts include lovely toys from the Alexander Doll Company, cool kids' clothes from Brooklyn Junior, polar fleeces from TUFF Kookooshk and playthings from Cate and Levi.
+Great vendors for kids' gifts include wooden toys from Toytoise, polar fleeces from TUFF Kookooshk and playthings from Cate and Levi.
 Afterward, check out the holiday train show at the New York Transit Museum Gallery Annex.
 For other fun in the station, read our post about things to do in Grand Central.